zio/zio/docs/datatypes/core/zio/zio.md

 There are a number of useful methods on the ZIO data type for retrying failed effects.

-The most basic of these is `ZIO#retry`, which takes a `Schedule` and returns a new effect that will retry the first effect if it fails, according to the specified policy:
+The most basic of these is `ZIO#retry`, which takes a `Schedule` and returns a new effect that will retry the first effect if it fails according to the specified policy:

 ```scala mdoc:silent
 val retriedOpenFile: ZIO[Clock, IOException, Array[Byte]] =
   readFile("primary.data").retry(Schedule.recurs(5))
 ```

-The next most powerful function is `ZIO#retryOrElse`, which allows specification of a fallback to use, if the effect does not succeed with the specified policy:
+The next most powerful function is `ZIO#retryOrElse`, which allows specification of a fallback to use if the effect does not succeed with the specified policy:

 ```scala mdoc:silent
 readFile("primary.data").retryOrElse(